 These guidelines can only be modified after discussion

 with the anaesthetist.
 If the guidelines are breached without

 discussion with your child's anaesthetist, then this may result in

 the operation being delayed or even rescheduled for another

-for at least 6 hours before the start of an
+Solids - cease 6 hours before start of elective list